oppia/creator-documentation/docs/contributor/voiceover.rst

  * :ref:`Apply to do a voiceover <voiceoverapplication>`
  * :ref:`Record voiceovers for a lesson <recordvoiceover>`

+Don't forget to check out :ref:`these guidelines <guidelines>` for recording a good voiceover.

+Watch the video to learn how to contribute voiceovers, or if you prefer reading the instructions instead, keep scrolling down.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/0LabiUz9hp4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 .. _voiceoverapplication:

 Applying to do a voiceover
 ----------------------------

-If you want to contribute a voiceover to a lesson in Oppia, you will first need to apply to do so by submitting a recording from an exploration card for review.
-If your recording is approved and accepted, you will gain access to doing the voiceover for the entire lesson.
+If you want to contribute voiceovers to lessons, you will first need to apply to do so by submitting a recording from an exploration card for review.
+If your recording is approved and accepted, you will be able to record voiceovers in Oppia.

 1. Click on the menu header **Voiceover** in the Community Dashboard.